Zzzzleeii/Grab-Grab/README.md

 ## Control Gripper by pySerial

--Permission for the current user:
+- Permission for the current user:
 ```
 sudo usermod -aG dialout $USER
 ```